Glusuaqann tet iga'tas'gl ta'n telgaqalugwatas'gl.

-Thus far we have posted over 3500 headwords, a majority of these entries include two to three additional forms.
+Thus far we have posted 6500 headwords, a majority of these entries include two to three additional forms.

 The project was initiated in Listuguj, therefore all entries have Listuguj speakers and Listuguj spellings.
 In collaboration with Unama'ki, the site now includes a number of recordings from Unama'ki speakers.
-More will be added as they are recorded.
-Eventually this site will include the Smith-Francis spellings used there.
+More will be added as they become available.

 The orthographies (spelling system):

 Each word is presented using the Listuguj orthography.
 The Smith-Francis

 orthography will be included in the future.
 Some spellings are speculative.

 Listuguj is in the Gespe'g territory of the Mi'gmaw; located on the southwest shore of the Gaspè peninsula.